aufartirta/Brazil-E-Commerce-Product/analysis.md

 belo horizonte|MG|66
 ribeirao preto|SP|52

 We can see the dominance of São Paulo, Rio de Janeiro, Belo Horizonte, and Curitiba.
+This result is also consistent with the findings of top city with the most orders below.

 ```sql
 --Identify total orders from every city